Signal Recovery From Product of Two Vandermonde Matrices

 On the other hand, when it comes to recovering $\bm g$ from phase-less measurements, \ref{it:phaseless_ret}\ref{it:dft} is in line with the work in \cite{phase_ret_fourier}, which showed that solving Fourier phase retrieval with $O(\mathrm{poly}(n))$ recovery complexity for general $\bm x$ proves that P = NP holds for the well known P vs NP problem.
 As seen, \ref{it:phaseless_ret}\ref{it:dft} states that recovering an oversampled signal composed of $s$ harmonic frequencies with an oversampling factor of at least 4 ($n \geq 4s - 1$) still results in an exponential recovery complexity in $s$ since there are $2^{s-1}$ different $\bm g$ giving rise to the measurements in $\bm y$.
 Therefore, this work does \textit{not} prove that P = NP, since it doesn't provide polynomial recovery complexity for \textit{all} $\bm x$.
 Interestingly, as noted above, the $2^{s-1}$ different vectors $\bm g$ only differ in the phases of their elements, as if there are only two choices for the phase of each element (once the phase of one element is fixed).

-Conversely, \ref{it:phaseless_ret}\ref{it:non-dft} states that when $\bm x$ is composed of $s$ frequencies with at least one being non-harmonic, where $n \geq 4s - 1$ and the number of measurements $m \geq 8s - 3$, there are only \textit{two} possible solutions (one of them is of course the true vector $\bm x$) and they can be recovered with $O(\mathrm{poly}(s))$ complexity.
-Thus, Fourier phase retrieval \textit{is} in principle solvable with $O(s)$ measurements and $O(\mathrm{poly}(s))$ recovery complexity for signals containing non-harmonic frequencies and oversampled with at least an oversampling factor of 4.
-Obviously, to find which of the two possible solutions is $\bm x$, one can take an additional measurement with an arbitrary measurement vector for resolving the ambiguity; this is used next to construct $\bm A$ for recovering $s$-sparse $\bm x$ from phase-less measurements.
+Conversely, \ref{it:phaseless_ret}\ref{it:non-dft} states that when $\bm x$ is composed of $s$ frequencies with at least one being non-harmonic, where $n \geq 4s - 1$ and the number of measurements $m \geq 8s - 3$, there are only \textit{two} possible solutions (one of them is of course the true vector $\bm x$) and they can be found with $O(\mathrm{poly}(s))$ complexity.
+Obviously, to find which of the two possible solutions is $\bm x$, one can use additional side information as in \cite{phase_ret_fourier} by assuming knowledge of one element from $\bm x$.
+Thus, Fourier phase retrieval \textit{is} solvable with $O(s)$ measurements and $O(\mathrm{poly}(s))$ recovery complexity for $n$-dimensional signals containing (at most) $\lfloor n/4 \rfloor$ frequencies with at least one frequency being non-harmonic.